Architecture and Monitoring Apache ActiveMQ with dashboards.

 Memory Metrics

-Hosted Grafana is a very powerful visualization tool built over Grafana.
+Our dashboards are a very powerful visualization tool built over it.
 It allows you to create your own visualizations as well as setup alerts whenever a metric value crosses a certain threshold.
-Check out our article Grafana dashboards from Basic to Advanced for a complete guide on how to set up Grafana alerts, and build custom dashboards.
+Check out our article dashboards from Basic to Advanced for a complete guide on how to set up alerts, and build custom dashboards.

 Key ActiveMQ Metrics